CardosoJr/ml/ml_pipe/Images/generic_model_tf/README.md

 ### Running

 run using:
-docker run --gpus all gcr.io/sas-auto-marketprice-analytics/esteira/generic_model:latest params
+docker run --gpus all generic_model_tf:latest params

 The params are (in order):
 1) Mode: (backtest, tunning)